Balancing Speed and Coverage in Monorepo Testing

 Define precise, package-specific coverage targets that prioritize execution velocity without compromising critical path validation.

 1. Implement tiered thresholds: Enforce 90%+ for core utilities, 70% for UI components, and 50% for integration bridges.
+These tiers reflect the relative cost of a regression escaping each layer.

 2. Evaluate test ROI: Apply the framework detailed in Cost-Benefit Analysis of Test Layers to prune low-value E2E scenarios and reallocate compute resources.